 Reporting Offshore or Out of Cellular Range

-To collect information offshore out of cellular range, anglers can download MyFishCount mobile app and use the app, regardless of whether or not you are within cell phone range.
-You should always check for updates to the app before heading offshore.
+The MyFishCount mobile app can be used regardless of whether or not you are within cell phone range.
+We encourage you to check for updates before heading offshore, however.
 Anglers can also download the Offline Form to record catch and trip information on paper to later be entered into MyFishCount.
-Click the Offline Form tab at the top of the MyFishCount page in order to view and download the form for printing.
-Be sure to transfer the information you collect on the form to your individual MyFishCount account.
+But don’t forget to transfer the information you collect on the form to your MyFishCount account!

-The photos you take are an important part of the MyFishCount reporting process.
-However, if you don’t have your phone/camera ready to take a picture and you are releasing the fish, it is better to release the fish quickly than to keep it on the deck of the boat while you get your camera out.
-Pictures collected through MyFishCount can be used to estimate the length of fish that are caught and released.
-Photographs should include something to measure alongside the fish.
-When taking a picture please do the following:
+The photos you submit are an important part of the MyFishCount reporting process.
+However, if you don’t have your phone/camera ready to take a picture and you are releasing the fish, it is better to release the fish quickly.
+We can use the photos you upload through MyFishCount to estimate the length of fish that are caught and released.
+So, ideally, the photo should include an object of standard length, such as a soda can, alongside the fish.
+Here are some tips:

 - Capture the whole fish from snout to tail in the photo.